"CCEAL: Reviewing the NEW equity survey results on NVC'S LGBTQ, White foster youth, LatinX, Asian Filipino students"

 Engaged: students actively participate in class and extracurricular activities

 Connected: students feel like they are part of the college community

 Valued: students’ skills, talents, abilities and experiences are recognized; they have opportunities to contribute on campus and feel their contributions are appreciated

 (Application to be linked soon)

 What is “equity” and how is it different from “diversity”?
 Equity refers to achieving parity in student educational outcomes, regardless of race and ethnicity.
-It moves beyond issues of access and places success outcomes for students of color at center focus.
-We at the Center for Urban Education focus our equity efforts specifically on race and ethnicity in light of the historical marginalization of some racial and ethnic groups in American education.
+It moves beyond issues of access and places success outcomes for students of color at center focus. - Center for Urban Education, University of Southern California